tj-mc/tilde/docs/STDLIB.md

 - First argument must be a list
 - Second argument must be either:
   - The name of a stdlib reduction function (e.g., `add`, `multiply`, `max`)
-  - The name of a custom action that takes exactly two parameters
+  - The name of a custom function that takes exactly two parameters
 - Third argument is the initial/starting value

 ### `sort list`